 3.1 Services and Service Levels

 During each applicable Service Term (as such term may defined in one or more Service Orders executed by the Parties), Tealium will provide the Services to Customer as a service according to the provisions of sec.
 611 et seq. of the German Civil Code ("BGB").
 Each Service Order specifies an Authorized Usage Level.
 Customer will at all times ensure that either (a) its use of the Services does not exceed its Authorized Usage Level or (b) if its use of the Services exceeds the Authorized Usage Level, it will pay the Additional Usage Fee invoiced by Tealium according to the terms of the applicable Service Order and Section 4 below.
-Subject to all terms, conditions, and restrictions of the MSA, during the Service Term, Customer is authorized to implement the Services on all .
+Subject to all terms, conditions, and restrictions of the MSA, during the Service Term, Customer is authorized to implement the Services on all Digital Properties.
 Tealium will use commercially reasonable efforts to provide the Services in accordance with the Service Levels set forth in the service level agreement attached hereto as Attachment A (hereinafter the "SLA").
 Except as otherwise provided in this MSA and subject to conflicting statutory provisions, the remedies set forth in the SLA will be Tealium’s sole liability, and Customer’s sole and exclusive remedy, for any failure of Tealium to provide the Services in accordance with the SLA.

 Section 4 is replaced in its entirety with the following: